frederikstrabo/frederikstrabo.github.io/_pages/about.md

 I am a Ph.D.
 Candidate in the Agricultural and Resource Economics department at the University of California, Davis.

-As an environmental and natural resource economist, I evaluate land-use practices and environmental policies aimed at mitigating the impacts of climate change and environmental degradation.
-My dissertation focuses on how prescribed burns and mechanical biomass removals, commonly known as fuel treatments, reduce the cost of wildfires.
-By analyzing the Northwest Forest Plan, I also highlight the importance of aligning environmental policies with broader ecosystem management goals in the face of a changing climate.
-This year, I secured a CAL FIRE grant to support a new project examining how public land fuel treatments influence the values and incentives of adjacent private landowners.
+As an environmental and natural resource economist, I evaluate land-use practices and environmental policies designed to mitigate the impacts of climate change and environmental degradation.
+My dissertation examines how prescribed burns and mechanical biomass removals—commonly known as fuel treatments—reduce the economic costs of wildfires.
+In this work, I emphasize the importance of aligning environmental policies, such as the Northwest Forest Plan, with broader ecosystem management goals in the face of a changing climate.
+Expanding on my dissertation research, I recently secured a CAL FIRE grant to investigate how fuel treatments on public lands affect the values and incentives of neighboring private landowners.

 Before joining UC Davis, I earned my M.A. in economics from the University of Southern California and a B.A. in economics and psychology from the University of Wisconsin-Madison.